-Similar to a World's Fair, the exposition was mandated by the legislature to display the resources, products, and advantages of Washington and the region.
-It included exhibits in elegant buildings, along with fountains and formal gardens in the style of Versaille, laid out with a panoramic view of Mount Rainier.
+Similar to a World's Fair, the A-Y-P Exposition, which opened on June 1, 1909, was mandated by the state legislature to display the resources, products, and advantages of Washington and the region.
+It included exhibits in elegant buildings, along with fountains and formal gardens laid out with a panoramic view of Mount Rainier.

-Among the exhibits was a perfect scale model of the Newcastle (Washington) coal mine, a zoo of native animals, and a replica of the New York home of William H. Seward (1801-1872), who negotiated the purchase of Alaska.
+Among the exhibits was a perfect scale model of the Newcastle coal mine in King County southeast of Seattle, a zoo of native animals, and a replica of the New York home of William H. Seward (1801-1872), who negotiated the purchase of Alaska.

-Before the exposition, the University of Washington had six buildings on campus.
+Before the exposition, there were six buildings on the University of Washington campus.
 The university gained an additional 20 buildings from the Alaska-Yukon-Pacific Exposition.
-One hundred years later, four buildings remain; the old Architecture Hall; the Washington Women's Building, which has been renamed Cunningham Hall after photographer Imogen Cunningham (1883-1976); The Michgan Club Building, now the Physical Plant Office Building; and the Powerhouse.
+One hundred years after the fair closed, four buildings remained: the old Architecture Hall; the Washington Women's Building, renamed Cunningham Hall after photographer Imogen Cunningham (1883-1976); the Michigan Club Building, which became the Physical Plant Office Building; and the Power House.

 The A-Y-P Exposition's final day, October 16, 1909, was designated Hurrah Day, but while the "intent was to cheer the monumental effort that had gone into creating and operating the fair, the event proved somber and bittersweet" (Stein and Becker, 131).
 The A-Y-P Band marched from building to building serenading the soon-to-be-dismantled exhibits, to the accompaniment of some tears and sobs.
 At the Government Building the flag was hauled down while the band played "Taps."